Car classification: Personal luxury car

 A personal luxury car is a North American market segment for premium coupé or convertible produced from 1952–2007.
-These two door cars prioritized comfort, styling and a high level of interior features.
+These two-door cars prioritized comfort, styling, and a high level of interior features.
 Not prioritizing maximum interior space, interior volumes are equivalent size to mid-size cars and are part of the D-segment in the European car classification, and exterior dimensions can exceed F-segment.

-The segment rose to popularity following the success of the 1958-60 Ford Thunderbird, which sold 200,000 units.
-Personal luxury cars from General Motors and Chrysler respectively include the Buick Riviera and Chrysler Cordoba.